cdgriffith/Reusables/CONTRIBUTING.rst

     - Tests with as much coverage as reasonable
     - Tests should go through both sad and happy paths

+- Bug fixes should include
+    - tests for new happy and sad paths
+    - test proving error without new code.
-- Bug fixes should include tests, including one where the test fails without your PR.
-Explain under which circumstances the bug occurs in the pull request.
+    - Explain under which circumstances the bug occurs in the pull request.